Marcello1099/qemuappmacos/README.md

-# QEMU with 3D Graphic Acceleration
+# An App-Like QEMU with 3D Graphic Acceleration